quazimod/newspaper/README.md

 ## About Newspaper

-Latest news in the word!
+Latest news in the world!

 ## Usage